Beyond inherent robustness: strong stability of MPC despite plant-model mismatch

 \subsection{Maximum Lyapunov increase}

 We begin with the direct approach.
-The goal here is not (necessarily) to provide the means to check if a given MPC is strongly stabilizing, but to (i) identify a set of conditions for which an ISS Lyapunov function also guarantees strong stability and (ii) provide a path towards proving certain classes of nominal MPCs are strongly stabilizing.
+The goal here is not (necessarily) to provide the means to check if a given MPC is strongly stabilizing, but to (i) identify a set of conditions for which an ISS Lyapunov function also guarantees strong stability (not only for the closed-loop MPC but for a general class of systems) and (ii) provide a path towards proving certain classes of nominal MPCs are strongly stabilizing.